Handbook for Mastering Basis, Distributions, and Loss Limitation Issues for S Corporations, LLCs, and Partnerships

 - Basis implications of personal assets converted to business use

-- How to calculate basis of inherited and joint tenancy property
+- How to calculate basis of inherited qualified and joint tenancy property

 - Tax basis capital account reporting requirements